Bacterial and Viral Rashes

-- The symptoms of chickenpox often begins with a very itchy rash, which first appears on the scalp, armpits, or groin area and progresses, in waves, to spread over the entire body.
+- The symptoms of chickenpox often begins with a very itchy rash, which first appears on the scalp, armpits, or groin area and progresses, in intervals, to spread over the entire body.

 - The rash begins as an area of redness with a small, superficial blister in the center.
-The blister eventually ruptures, and the lesion will form a crust.
+The blister eventually ruptures with some possible drainage, and the lesion will then form a crust.

 - Other associated symptoms include fever, malaise, sore throat, and red eyes.
 Fever and malaise may precede the rash in some cases.

-- The virus is spread primarily from the nose and mouth of the child, but the rash itself is also contagious.
+- The virus is spread primarily from the mucous membranes of the nose and mouth of the child, but the rash itself is also contagious.
 The child remains contagious and cannot go to school or daycare until the last lesion has appeared and is fully crusted over.